apple/swift-algorithms/Guides/MergeSorted.md

   creates the result in-place.
 - A function over a `MutableCollection`, where the two sources are adjancent partitions of the collection.

-Each version can take a parameter for which set operation is to be applied.
+The free-function and initializer forms can take an optional parameter, that indicates which subset of the merge will be kept.
+For instance, when using `.intersection`, only elements that appear in both sources will be returned, any non-matches will be skipped over.
-This defaults to `.sum`, which results in a conventional merge.
+If a subset argument is not given, it defaults to `.sum`, which represents a conventional merge.
-There are variants without an ordering predicate needing to be supplied, because they default to the less-than operator (`<`) as the predicate.
+The form for adjancent partitions cannot use subsetting, always performing with a subset of `.sum`.
+All of the forms take a parameter for the ordering predicate.
+If the element type conforms to `Comparable`, a predicate can be omitted to use a default of the less-than operator (`<`).

 ```swift
 // Free-function form.
 Also used for lazy evaluation.